-¢.
-Year of construction or renovation 2016

-Ownership structure Full ownership

-The Lofttown residence is seen as one of and has 78 units with 140 beds.
-The stud

-communal facilities such as a restaurant

-communal facilities, such as a restaurant (half and full board), a cinema, study rooms, a drawing studio with 3D printers, a laundry room, gym and several terraces.
+The Lofttown residence is seen as one of the best student residences in Spain and has 78 units with 140 beds.
+The students have access to a wide range of communal facilities, such as a restaurant (half and full board), a cinema, study rooms, a drawing studio with 3D printers, a laundry room, gym and several terraces.
 It is situated in a prime location, right next to the Passeig de Gràcia, one of Barcelona's main commercial boulevards, and just a short stroll away from a number of faculty buildings and the old city centre.